 Bucking the trend

-It’s also worth bearing in mind that social distancing restrictions during the coronavirus pandemic do not have to prevent employees from spending time outside.
-Of course, we all need to keep our distance from others but if we are in the office with our colleagues, asking them to go for a socially-distance walk or coffee can be good to get some fresh air.
+It’s also worth bearing in mind that social distancing restrictions do not have to prevent employees from spending time outside.
+Of course, we all need to keep our distance from others but if we are in the office with our colleagues, asking them to go for a socially-distanced walk or coffee can be good to get some fresh air.

 Contrary to the belief of many workaholics, breaks during working hours do not inhibit work performance, but actually increase it.
 After all, with a clear head you feel more refreshed and ready to jump back into work with a more open mind.